tekartik/synchronized.dart/synchronized/README.md

 For reentrant locks, `inLock` returns whether the current zone is locked by the lock. i.e. it is true if the current block is running inside a `synchronized` block of the lock.

-For basic lock, it matches the `locked` property and since it does mean anything, it should not be used as behavior may change in the future.
+For basic lock, it matches the `locked` property and since it does not mean anything, it should not be used as behavior may change in the future.

 For multi lock, it returns true if all inner locks `inLock` values are true.